Dazed and Confused: Smoke Point Versus Flash Point

 What About Flash Points

 The smoke point of oil is way different from the flash point.
-If your oil reaches the smoke point, it's pretty much ruined, but it's not dangerous if you're paying attention.
+If your oil reaches the smoke point, it's pretty much ruined, but it's not dangerous if you pay attention.
 The flash point, on the other hand, is the point at which little flames start dancing on the surface of the oil.
 This occurs around 600°F.

-While this sounds like an impossibly high temperature, know that it doesn't take long for a fat to reach the flash point once it has reached its smoke point.
-That's why you must pay close attention when cooking and never walk away from the stove.
+While this sounds like an impossibly high temperature, once fat has reached its smoke point, it only takes a short time for it to reach the flash point.
+Therefore, you must pay close attention when cooking and never leave the stove.

-If you do see tiny flames coming from the oil, immediately but carefully remove the pan from the heat source.
-It is not enough to just turn off the burner because burners take time to cool.
-The flames will go out on their own, but to be on the safe side, put the lid or some sort of non-flammable cover over the pan to cut off the oxygen - a cookie sheet will work.
+If you see tiny flames from the oil, please immediately remove the pan from the heat source.
+Turning off the burner is not enough because burners take time to cool.
+The flames will go out on their own, but to be on the safe side, put the lid or some non-flammable cover over the pan to cut off the oxygen—a cookie sheet will work.

 And Then There Is The Fire Point

-The flash point is bad enough, but if you reach the fire point"”about 700°F - you are in for some trouble.
-The fire point is the point at which the vapors coming from the oil catch on fire rather explosively.
-Once you've reached the fire point, it is not enough to simply remove the pan from the heat.
+The flash point is bad enough, but if you reach the fire point of about 700°F - you are in for some trouble.
+The fire point is where the vapors coming from the oil catch on fire rather explosively.
+Once you've reached the fire point, removing the pan from the heat is not enough.
 The fire is self-sustaining now.

-Nevertheless, you'll need to deal with it.
+Nevertheless, you'll need to take care of it.
 Whatever you do, do NOT try to extinguish a grease fire with water - you will just spread the flames.
-Turn off the heat, slide the pan off the burner, and cover the pan.
+Instead, turn off the heat, slide the pan off the burner, and cover the pan.
 If the fire is small, you can use baking soda to smother the flames.
-However, best practice is to use a kitchen fire extinguisher rated for grease fires (Class B).
+However, the best practice is to use a kitchen fire extinguisher rated for grease fires (Class B).

-Please do not let this talk of flash points and fire points keep you from sautéing or even deep frying.
+Please do not let this talk of flash and fire points keep you from sautéing or even deep frying.
 If you are vigilant, you can prevent problems from happening.
-After any type of cooking, make sure that you turn off the stove and move the cooking pan off the burner.
+After any cooking, make sure that you turn off the stove and move the cooking pan off the burner.

-I know this is a lot of information, but once you understand the terms smoke point, flash point and fire point and learn how to keep your cooking fats under the smoke point, you will no longer be dazed and confused.
+I know this is a lot of information, but once you understand the terms smoke point, flash point and fire point and learn how to keep your cooking fats under the smoke point, you will be more relaxed and clear.

 Gerard Wheatley